Revolution of Dignity: Attack on Maidan

-Opposition leaders meeting with President Yanukovych
+Opposition leaders meeting with Yanukovych

 Emerging from a meeting with President Yanukovych, opposition leader Vitali Klitschko told Hromadske TV that the talks had not been successful.
 Klitschko said that opposition leaders had listened for more than an hour to Yanukovych's claims that they were to blame for the 20 deaths on 18 February.
 The president also demanded that the opposition force the protesters to leave Maidan Nezalezhnosti.
 He reportedly threatened opposition leaders with criminal prosecution.

 In a message on Ukrainian television, Yanukovych told the opposition leaders, "Separate yourself from the radical elements that seek bloodshed and conflict with law enforcement agencies," and said that if they did not do so, he would "talk differently" with them.
 He added: "The opposition leaders have ignored the basic foundation of democracy.
 The line had been crossed when they called people to arms."

-On 20 February, three opposition parties (Batkivshchyna, UDAR, and Svoboda) said in a statement: "We never have and never will call people to arms.
+On 18 February, three opposition parties (Batkivshchyna, UDAR, and Svoboda) said in a statement: "We never have and never will call people to arms.
 This is our principled position.
 The death of each person is a personal tragedy for each of us."
 Later that day, the parties said, "To hold talks with the regime, the policies of which led to the deaths of many people, is an extremely unpleasant thing, but we must do everything possible and even the impossible to prevent further bloodshed."
 They said that dissolving the protests would be "counterproductive and unrealistic" and stated: "It was not we who brought Maidan together, and it is not for us to disperse it!
 People will decide themselves what to do depending on when and how their demands are satisfied."